nufke/loxberrypwa/docs/JSON-data-model.md

 ```
 {
   value: string,                // number for active item in the list (0 = off)
-  list_names?: string[],        // name for each radio item
-  list_color?: string[]         // color for each radio item
+  list: [ ... ]                 // array for each radio item containing name, color and icon
 }
 ```